Starship lands in the ocean with its engines firing for the first time, bringing Elon Musk one step closer to Mars

 No orbital launch system on Earth is fully reusable.
 SpaceX pioneered reusing the lower stage of a rocket — its booster — with the Falcon 9, the workhorse that takes NASA missions and Starlink satellites to orbit.

-Indeed, a Starship prototype already proved that it could lower itself to a soft landing from a flight six miles above Texas, albeit after several explosive failed attempts.
+A Starship prototype already proved that it could lower itself to a soft landing from a flight 6 miles above Texas, albeit after several explosive failed attempts.
 But returning from orbital heights to land in one piece is another feat.

 On its next flight, SpaceX might attempt to catch the Super Heavy booster with giant "chopsticks" on its Texas launch tower.

-"I think the odds of actually catching the booster with the tower, probably like 80% or 90% this year," Musk said in his April speech.
+"I think the odds of actually catching the booster with the tower, probably like 80% or 90% this year," Musk said in April.
 "Which is insane.
 Like actually, when we first talked about it, it sounded so batshit crazy."

 As for Starship, the upper stage, it might not descend from space to an actual landing pad until next year, he said.